Guide to the Human Relations Area Files (HRAF)

 The Human Relations Area Files (HRAF) are a specially organized collection of thousands of full-text sources on almost 400 cultures worldwide.
 HRAF can be useful for anyone looking for background information or specific data on a particular ethnic group, culture, or country, as well as by those investigating subjects like architecture, kinship, political structure, or settlement patterns on a comparative cross-cultural basis.
 By using these files, you will be able to find information on a great many topics in any of the cultures included.

-For further guidance in using HRAF and eHRAF, you may want to explore HRAF User Supper, Services & Guides. eHRAF search examples and methodology, practical guide, webinars and basic guide to cross-cultural research are included.
+For further guidance in using HRAF and eHRAF, you may want to explore HRAF Help & Support. eHRAF search examples and methodology, practical guide, webinars and basic guide to cross-cultural research are included.
 Also, be sure to look at SSHEL’s eHRAF Guide.

 The first letter of the OWC code corresponds to one of eight major geographical regions of the world: